What it is, & How to Find the Elusive NES Famicom Adapter

 It’s probably for the best that American consumers never got a glimpse of the Famicom machine because, honestly, it’s a much cooler-looking console.
 Compare NES’s grey/white boxiness with the Famicom’s sleek design and red-and-white color scheme, and it’s like a pasty middle-aged insurance salesman from Omaha, Nebraska standing next to a bikini-clad Brazilian supermodel on the beaches of Rio.

-If the two systems weren’t meant to be compatible, then why are there NES Famicom Adapter adapters in the first place?
+If the two systems weren’t meant to be compatible, then why are there NES Famicom Adapters in the first place?

-So, which titles included the Famicom NES adapter?
+So, which game cartridges have the Famicom NES adapter?

 “10-Yard Fight,” “Baseball,” “Clu Clu Land,” “Duck Hunt,” “Excitebike,” “Golf,” “Gyromite,” “Hogan’s Alley,” “Ice Climber,” “Kung Fu,” “Pinball,” “Stack-Up,” “Tennis,” “Wild Gunman” and “Wrecking Crew.”

-Of course, not all versions of these games contained the internal Famicom adapter, but these titles are where to begin when searching for the elusive connector.
+Of course, not all versions of these games contained the internal Famicom adapter, but these game cartridges are where to begin when searching for the elusive cartridge converter.

-How do I find one of these mysterious Famicom to NES Adapter?
+How do I find one of these mysterious Famicom to NES Cartridge Converter?

 By searching the aforementioned 17 launch titles.
 “Gyromite” is commonly used as an effective example of what to look for, mostly due to its label.
 There is a purple “Robot Series” logo on the front of the game cartridge, and the famicom to NES adapter can be found in the “Gyromite” version with the deeper-purple coloring (the cartridge with the lighter-purple logo contains no adapter).